ans-group/docs.ukfast.co.uk/source/security/ddos/access_controls.md

 The country access rules you specify will work in conjunction with your IP access rules; this is how you can build rulesets such as - *block all access from country X, but allow access from a specific IP address even though it is within country X*.

 Once you've specified all your IP access and Country access rules, click `Apply Changes` at the bottom of the screen.
-Your access rules will be applied immediately.

 ![acl_rules](files/acl_rules.png)

+Your access rules may take a few minutes to propogate out across the DDoSX network.
+You can check the the status of your domain by returning to the DDoSX Domains List (click `<Back to Domains list`) - once your changes have been applied you'll see a green tick in the Status column next to the domain in question.

 ```eval_rst